 More Fantasy News

-Hoffman closed with a round of two-under 70 on Sunday at the Masters to finish in a tie for 29th place.
+Hoffman closed with a one-under 71 on Sunday at the Fortinet Championship to finish 10-under and tied for 22nd.